thejoshwolfe/poaf/README.md

 A segment may be `..` only if every prior segment, if any, is also `..`, and the total number of `..` segments does not exceed `depth`.
 This is to prevent path traversal vulnerabilities.

+## Implementation Guide

+TODO: move more non-normative stuff into this section.

+While the number of items in an archive, the size of the archive, and the size of each item's contents are all unbounded, the amount of memory strictly required during any writing or reading operation is always bounded.
+The computational complexity analysis in this specification (when values are "bounded") considers 16-bit sizes (up to 65535 bytes) to be negligible, and 64-bit sizes (more than 65535 bytes) to be effectively unbounded.
+For example, a file name has a length up to 16383 bytes, which effectively requires worst-case constant memory to store and is not a concern, while an item contents with a length up to 18446744073709551615 bytes effectively requires worst-case infinite memory to store which is never required.

+In addition to memory, a tempfile is recommended during the writing process to assist in the creation of the Index Region.
+A tempfile is a sequence of bytes with an unbounded required size that is written once in a streaming mode, then read back once in a streaming mode.
+The required size of the tempfile scales with the number of items, not any item contents.
+The term tempfile is a suggestion hint for implementers, but could be implemented by an in-memory buffer at the implementer's discretion.

 ## References

-DEFLATE: a compression algorithm invented by Phil Katz in 1990, standardized in RFC 1951 (1996) https://datatracker.ietf.org/doc/html/rfc1951
+**DEFLATE**: a compression algorithm invented by Phil Katz in 1990, standardized in RFC 1951 (1996).
+All poaf archives use a 32KiB window size.
+(Note that in a zlib context, it is considered a "raw" stream; no containers/headers. `windowBits=-15`). https://datatracker.ietf.org/doc/html/rfc1951

-CRC32: The standard cyclic redundancy check supported by most standard libraries.
+**CRC32**: The standard cyclic redundancy check supported by most standard libraries.
 The following are the standard parameters: width=32 poly=0x04c11db7 init=0xffffffff refin=true refout=true xorout=0xffffffff check=0xcbf43926 residue=0xdebb20e3 name="CRC-32/ISO-HDLC". https://reveng.sourceforge.io/crc-catalogue/all.htm#crc.cat.crc-32-iso-hdlc

-UTF-8: The most popular variable-width encoding for text as bytes. https://datatracker.ietf.org/doc/html/rfc3629
+**UTF-8**: The most popular variable-width encoding for text as bytes. https://datatracker.ietf.org/doc/html/rfc3629

 ## Rant about the problems with ZIP files